-- Subd.
-(1) Full-time (probationary and non-probationary) employees will be allowed a maximum of three (3) days (24 hours) leave without loss of pay when a death occurs in an employee's family, namely: husband, wife, son, daughter, step sibling, father, mother, sister, brother, sister in law, brother in law, father in law, mother in law, daughter in law, son in law, grandparents, grandchildren, step children and step parents.
+Full-time (probationary and non-probationary) employees will be allowed a maximum of three (3) days (24 hours) leave without loss of pay when a death occurs in an employee's family, namely: spouse, life partner, child, step child, parent, step parent, sibling, step sibling, father-in-law, mother-in-law, daughter-in-law, son-in-law, sister-in-law, brother-in-law, grandparents and grandchildren.
 Two (2) additional days (16 hours) may be allowed if necessary subject to the approval of the Department Head.
-Additional time, if needed, may be allowed by the County Board, but such additional time in excess of five (5) days (40 hours) indicated above shall be deducted from the employee's sick leave bank, personal leave, or PTO. - Subd.
-(2) Part-time (probationary and non-probationary) employees employed 20 or more hours per week on average shall be entitled to funeral leave on a pro-rated basis.
+Additional time, if needed, may be allowed by the County Board, but such additional time in excess of five (5) days (40 hours) indicated above shall be deducted from the employee's sick leave bank, personal leave, or PTO.

+Part-time (probationary and non-probationary) employees employed 20 or more hours per week on average shall be entitled to be be eavement leave on a pro-rated basis.

-- (a) Up to three (3) days paid funeral leave will be granted to an employee when a death occurs in their immediate family for the purpose of attending the funeral and related matters. - (b) An additional leave of up to two (2) days absence may be granted if necessary and must be approved by the Department Head. - (c) Temporary and seasonal employees shall not be eligible for funeral leave benefits.
+- (a) Up to three (3) days paid bereavement leave will be granted to an employee when a death occurs in their immediate family for the purpose of attending the funeral and related matters. - (b) An additional leave of up to two (2) days absence may be granted if necessary and must be approved by the Department Head. - (c) Temporary and seasonal employees shall not be eligible for bereavement leave benefits.